Here-Be-Saoirse/GHCP/README.md

 ## Dependancies

-GHCP requires the following on a linux (or windows with git bash) system to function:
+GHCP requires the following on a linux/bsd (or windows with git bash) system to function:

 * curl
 * bash (version => 4.0)
-* python (version => 2.6 with the json.tool module)
+* python in your path (version => 2.6 with the json.tool module)
 * nodejs (with the castnow module) (not needed if you don't need or want to cast)

 ## Usage